LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here
+I want to create a homepage for a lawyer to make him known on the internet and stay connected with former customers.
+	Including a blog for subscribers and customers with legal advice and tips also a online calendar where customers can set appointments.
 ### Features
 Include Features here
+Location (Google Map link)
+Online Calendar - with set appointment function
+Blog for subscribers
 ### Technologies
 Include Technologies here
+Html
+CSS
+C#
+Database (SQL)

 ### What I'll Have to Learn
-Include what you will need to learn here
+Include what you will need to learn here put everything together well?